-To enable timely execution of the forecast models, which is required for operations, the simulation is parallelized on a high-performance computing system.
+To enable timely execution of the forecast models,

+which is required for operations, the simulation is parallelized on a high-performance computing system.
 For this effort, an IBM RS/6000 Scalable Power Parallel (SP) is employed.
-This is IBM's previous generation of supercomputer systems, which is in common use at many operational centers for numerical weather prediction.
-It is a distributed memory MIMD computer, consisting of two to 512 RS/6000 processor nodes, that communicate via a high-speed, multi-stage interconnect (the SP Switch).
+This is IBM's previous generation of supercomputer systems, which is in common use at many operational centers for numerical weather prediction or has been upgraded with newer IBM systems built with a similar architecture.
+The SP is a distributed memory MIMD computer, consisting of two to 512 RS/ 6000 processor nodes, that communicate via a highspeed, multi-stage interconnect (the SP Switch).
 Each node has an SMP configuration of two to 16 Power3 processors.
-In the current implementation, there are seven nodes of four 375 MHz Power3 processors, as shown in Figure 3.
-The modelling software is parallelized using the Scalable Modelling System/Nearest-Neighbor Tool described by Edwards et al, 1997 for single model domains.
-It has been extended to support multiple nests.
+In the current implementation for the Deep Thunder effort, there are seven nodes of four 375 MHz Power3 processors, four nodes of two 200 MHz Power3 processors and one node of eight 222 MHz Power3 processors as shown in Figure 3.
+The modelling software is parallelized using the Scalable Modelling System/Nearest-Neighbor Tool described by Edwards et al (1997) for single model domains.
+It has been extended to support multiple nests for the current operational efforts.
 The modelling domain for all nests is spatially decomposed for each processor to be utilized, which is mapped to an MPI task.
 Within each node, there are four MPI tasks, which communicate via shared memory.
 The SP switch fabric enables communications between nodes.
 None of these tasks do I/O. Instead an additional processor is utilized to collect results from the MPI tasks and perform disk output asynchronously.
 This enables an efficient utilization of the SP platform for the modelling code.
-For current operations, six nodes of four processors each are used for computing and a single cpu of a similar node is used for I/O. A typical model run with the aforementioned configuration requires about two hours to complete.
+For current operations, seven nodes of four 375 MHz processors each are used for computing and a single 222 MHz cpu of another node is used for I/O. A typical model run with the aforementioned configuration requires about 1.8 hours to 2.2 hours to complete.
+This variation is due to the relative dominance of radiative vs. microphysics calculations, respectively for a particular forecast run.
+The data and procedural flow of these model output to provide useful products.
+There are several aspects of post-processing, the most important of which is visualization, as suggested earlier.
+Since large volumes of data are produced, which are used for a number of applications, the use of traditional graphical representations of data for forecasters can be burdensome.
+Alternative methods are developed from a perspective of understanding how the weather forecasts are to be used in order to create task-specific designs.
+In many cases, a "natural" coordinate system is used to provide a context for three-dimensional analysis, viewing and interaction.